chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 Here, 'PREA' indicates the deadline for the pre-assessment of the corresponding module.
 You can check all due date from [**this schedule table here**](#key-due-date)

 ### Lecture Video
 Students can watch lecture videos for each module.
-If students are absent from present the classes unavoidably or cannot follow in-person lectures, please watch the lecture videos for their study.

 |Module|Video|
 |:----|:----|